 As this is an important issue for us, you can find detailed information here.

-Nutrionally, how is pasture-raised meat better than coventionally raised meat?
+Nutritionally, how is pasture-raised meat better than conventionally raised meat?

 Pasture-raised meat and eggs are healthful!
 For a basic primer visit here, or for a more lengthy answer visit here.

 How many acres is Schacht Farm?

 How many people work on Schacht Farm?

 Several.
 The farm represents the work of many friends and family members.
 These kind souls do everything from unloading tons (literally!) of pork into the walk-in to wrangling broilers for processing, almost always with smiles on their faces.

 Do you allow visitors?